 The quality of the application: Priority will be given to projects that the reviewers deem to have a high likelihood of leading to published research and/or additional grant funding.

-Relevance and impact of the research: Preference will be topics that appear to be relevant and impactful in the EDI space.
+Relevance and impact of the research: Preference will be given to topics that are clearly relevant and impactful in the EDI space.

 Need for the funding.
-A case should be made for the need of the funding and how the funding will necessary to move the research forward in terms of either publication or future funding applications.
-Preference will be given to projects that have not already received Sauder funding (e.g., the Exploratory Grants program).
+A case should be made for the why the funding is needed and how it will move the research forward in terms of publication and/or future funding applications.
+Preference will be given to projects that have not already received UBC Sauder funding (e.g., the Exploratory Grants program).

 Funding is based on limited funds and will be disbursed based on the above criteria, along with the number of requests for funding.

 Applicants should write a brief summary of the proposed research, including the research question and basic methods of the research.
-The proposal should outline how the seed funding will be used and how this forward the research project, lead to published work, or lead to an application for additional grant funding.
+The proposal should outline how the seed funding will be used to move forward the research project, lead to published work, and/or lead to an application for additional grant funding.
 In addition, the proposal should clearly outline the budget for the requested funds.
 The proposal should be two pages double spaced (12-point font) maximum.